keptn/lifecycle-toolkit/examples/sample-app/README.md

 ![img.png](assets/big-picture.png)

 ## PostDeployment Slack Notification
-This section describes how to **prepare and enable** post deployment task to send notification into slack using webhook.
+This section describes how to **prepare and enable** post-deployment tasks to send notifications to slack using webhooks.

 **Create Slack Webhook**